fastplotlib/fastplotlib/CONTRIBUTING.md

 All public-facing functions and classes should have complete docstrings, which start with a one-line short summary of the function, a medium-length description of the function / class and what it does, and a complete description of all arguments and return values.
-Docstrings should be relatively short, providing the information necessary for a user to use the code.
+Docstrings should be comprehensive, providing the information necessary for a user to use the method or property without going through the code.

 Private functions and classes should have sufficient explanation that other developers know what the function / class does and how to use it, but do not need to be as extensive.